HiNice2MeetU/RedditScreenCap/README.md

 This was really just an excuse for me to finally learn some python but whatever...

 ### How does it work
-It simpiles gets your comment from the reddit api (using praw) and renders the html (using imgkit) to a image then posts it on the sub of your choice!
+It simplifies extracting your comments from the reddit api (using praw) and renders the html (using imgkit) to a image then posts it on the sub of your choice!

 ### Results